All Words > Eventuate

 2.

-(Eventuate in) lead to as a result.
+(Eventuate in) Lead to as a result.

 Examples of Eventuate in a sentence

-"The arrival of many new guests to the party eventuated a second trip to the supermarket for more drinks and snacks."
+"The arrival of many new guests to the party eventuated in a second trip to the supermarket for more drinks and snacks."

 "A quick review of study skills ahead of midterms can eventuate in better grades for students."